QingLu-USF/Notes_Gitbook/WritingRPackages.md

 **Step 1:**  Create a new package in RStudio by clicking " **File -> New Project -> New Directory -> R Package** ", check "Create a git repository".
 The "Open in a new session" may also be checked.

 Create some R script files in the folder "R".
+The format of the comment for functions defined in the files should follow the examples later on this page.
+To create data set files:
+  1. First create a folder "Data" in the package directory;
+  2. Save data variable into the "Data" folder with the following R code:
+  > save(DataSetName,file="filename.RData")
+  >
+Note: after the package is loaded by library(package name), the data set can be accessed via the name DataSetName, not "filename".

 In the Console, run:
 > library(roxygen2)
 > roxygenise()
 >